arsal28/Float/README.md

 # float
-A small arcade game (inspired by Flappy Bird) made for ICS3U1 culminating activity.
+A small arcade game made in Java (inspired by Flappy Bird) made for ICS3U1 culminating activity.